Provide World-Class Service on the Local Level

 First of all, companies should understand the difference between “the product” – the commodity or service being delivered – and “the process” – the method by which that product is delivered.
 Pike Place Fish Market in Seattle, Washington has become world famous for this differentiation.
 While their product is fish, their word-of-mouth fame was created by the process in which that product is delivered (throwing fish).
 The product of a doctor is clinical expertise, whereas most people would agree that the process by which that product is delivered (bedside manner) may be just as important.
 Since Realtors do not have exclusives on the homes (product) they show and sell, their sole value is created by the service they provide (process).
 Here’s the point: Your reputation in your field may be created more by the customer experience you deliver than the product or service you sell.

-- How you say it – non-verbal communication such as body language, tone and inflection.
-In his book, “Silent Messages,” Dr. Albert Merhabian found that communication is 57 percent non verbal – body language such as eye contact, a warm smile and open gestures – 38 percent voice quality – volume, tone and inflection – and only 7 percent the words you say.
-Yet most people tend to focus their time, energy and training on the words they say.
+- How you say it – non-verbal communication such as body language, tone, and inflection.
+In his book, “Silent Messages,” Dr. Albert Merhabian found that communication is 57 percent nonverbal – body language such as eye contact, a warm smile, and open gestures – 38 percent voice quality – volume, tone, and inflection – and only 7 percent the words you say.
+Yet most people tend to focus their time, energy, and training on the words they say.

 - What you do – the actions taken or not taken.
 The only thing worse than doing nothing is saying you are going to do something and you don’t.
 It creates disappointment and a loss of trust.
-Taking the time upfront to address your customer’s every need, want and desire will keep them coming back.
+Taking the time upfront to address your customers’ every need, want and desire will keep them coming back.

 - How you do it – are you there to please or appease?
-Do you find that it’s just a job for some people as they are going through the motions while others take pride in their company, their work and truly care about your well-being as a customer?
+Do you find that it’s just a job for some people as they are going through the motions while others take pride in their company, and their work and truly care about your well-being as a customer?
 Making customers feel special and appreciated creates an emotional bond that is not easily broken.

 Most service experiences are unremarkable.
 We tend to remember only those experiences on the extremes of either side.
 Poor customer service tends to leave you frustrated and disappointed.
-In the restaurant business there is famous saying: “You are only as good as your last visit.”
+In the restaurant business, there is a famous saying: “You are only as good as your last visit.”
 An exceptionally long delay in receiving your food may be as damaging to a restaurant’s reputation as a bad meal.

 Why is it important to create a world-class service culture?
-Because not only are the products or services in most categories being commoditized by your competitors (where the lowest price wins), but more and more often the service component is playing a greater role in your customers’ buying decision.
+Because not only are the products or services in most categories being commoditized by your competitors (where the lowest price wins), but more and more often the service component is playing a greater role in your customers’ buying decisions.
 For example, if you look in the Yellow Pages under “Automobile Repair and Service” you will find many pages of ads with every company communicating basically the same message.
 Since most people do not truly understand what is being done underneath the hood, they care most about the way they are greeted (on the phone or first meeting) and the way they are treated.